yiliao1022/LASTZ_SV_pipeline/README.md

 ## How to use

-Firstly, you need the soft-masked genome sequences for both reference and query.
+### Firstly, you need the soft-masked genome sequences for both reference and query.
 This can significantly reduce the runing time for Lastz alignment.

 RepeatMasker -e crossmatch -s -pa 64 -xsmall -gff -lib $TE $reference

 RepeatMasker -e crossmatch -s -pa 64 -xsmall -gff -lib $TE $query

+### Second, performing the pairwise alignment of reference and query sequences.

+### Third, running the SV discovery steps with the bash script.

-##Further efforts
+## Further efforts

-Further efforts needed to address the following targets: 1) Inter/Intra-Chromosomal duplications and other complex SVs; 2) genotyping SVs with short or long reads methods; 3) multiple genome comparsion.
+Further efforts will include: 1) Inter/Intra-Chromosomal duplications and other complex SVs; 2) genotyping SVs with short or long reads methods; 3) multiple genome comparsion.

-##Contact and citations
+## Contact and citations

 If you have any question, please feel free to contact yiliao1022@gmail.com